MENU

 "I'm not the type to set goals for the future, and I believe that in the end you can't move up unless you achieve the goals in front of you, so first I'll work hard to win the league this year, and next year there's the (FIFA) Club World Cup, and then depending on my results I'd like to go overseas."

-(I think the wall to overcome is high, especially with players like Thiago Santana and Shinzo Koroki.
-What is your goal?)
+(I think the hurdles to overcome are high, such as Thiago Santana and Shinzo Koroki, but what are your goals?)

 "My goal is, of course, to take my place in the starting lineup."